 3. Expose the lens to a bright fluorescent light

 If you don’t have a lighter to hand, you can always use a bright light to test your helmet.
 Bright fluorescent lights are found in many workshops and easily accessible.

-Any bright overhead light will work to trigger the helmet’s auto-darkening functionality.
+The sensor will pick up any bright overhead light and will trigger the helmet’s auto-darkening functionality.
 Then try moving your hands in front of your face to ensure this movement does not change the settings.